2014 Electronic Form W-2

 - Code G: Elective deferrals under a section 457(b) salary reduction agreement.

 - Code DD: Cost of employer-sponsored health coverage.
-The amount reported with Code DD is not taxable.
+(This amount is both employee and employer contributions)

 If any other code appears in Box 12, please refer to the W-2 instructions for the explanation.

 This box is checked for employees who are eligible to participate in either the staff retirement plan or the Yale University Retirement Annuity Plan.